fantastec/documentation-style-guide/README.md

 ### Subjectivity

-Avoid unneccessary subjective descriptions of our code/product.
+Avoid unnecessary subjective descriptions of our code/product.
 Stay objective and technical.

 - "providing a slick user experience" ❌
 - "an innovative architecture" ❌